Anandita06/RNASeq_Shrimp/README.md

 # Readme

-Repository for genomic variants from RNASeq data of P. monodon
+Repository for genomic variants analysis from RNASeq data of P. monodon